jimbo00000/RiftSkeleton/README.md

 A basic OpenGL app for the Oculus VR SDK.

 ## Description
-The skeleton app targets the OVR SDK v0.4.1 and provides a simple framework for developing OpenGL VR programs.
+The skeleton app targets the OVR SDK v0.4.3 and provides a simple framework for developing OpenGL VR programs.
 Take a look at the Scene class under src/ for a basic "hello world" implementation(some simple color cubes in space).

+## Portability

+ - Linux, MacOS, Windows
+ - NVIDIA, AMD

 ## Features
  - OVR SDK and Client rendering paths